IBM/watson-vehicle-damage-analyzer/README.md

 * Select Android 6.0 (Marshmallow) (API Level 23).
 * Click apply to download and install.

-> Note: the ``mobile/config.xml`` is configured to build for Android API Level 23.
+> The ``mobile/config.xml`` is configured to build for Android API Level 23.
 Adjust this if you wish to build for a different API:
 ```
 <preference name="android-targetSdkVersion" value="23" />
 ```